juntylpro1/secure-enterprise/iam-settings-template-create.md

 To create an assignment for an account settings template, complete the following steps:

-1. List the settings templates in your enteprise account and note the `AccountSettingsTemplate` ID and ETag in the response for the tempalte version that you want to assign to child accounts.
+1. List the settings templates in your enteprise account and note the `AccountSettingsTemplate` ID and ETag in the response for the template version that you want to assign to child accounts.

    ```bash